Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 You’ll be surprised how little effort it takes to make protein shakes taste better with smoothies, and I usually have this part of my day done before my French press coffee is ready.

-By the way, check out how Joe Duff transforms his boring protein powder into a sumptuous shake by watching the video below.
+By the way, check out how Joe Duff transforms his boring powder into a sumptuous shake by watching the video below.

-3. Create a milkshake.
+3. Create a milkshake

-While most protein powders are designed to be mixed with water, there’s no reason why you shouldn’t consider turning protein shakes into a milkshake.
+While most whey protein powders are designed to be mixed with water, there’s no reason why you shouldn’t consider turning protein shakes into a milkshake.

-One of the benefits of doing this is that almond milk just seems to have a nicer consistency than water, and if you get a protein powder that mixes easily, then it will be a lot more pleasant to drink.
+One of the benefits of doing this is that almond milk substitute just seems to have a nicer consistency than water, and if you get a protein shake powder that mixes easily, then it will be a lot more pleasant to drink.

-One big reminder, though, creating protein milkshakes doesn’t mean you can add ice cream!
+One big reminder, though, creating protein milkshakes doesn’t mean you can add ice cream.

-4. Blend it with fresh fruit.
+4. Blend it with fresh fruit

-And the best part is that you can do a protein shake the night before and place it in the freezer.
+The best part is that you can do a protein shake the night before and place it in the freezer.

 Here’s what I usually do.
 I take a load of berries, bananas, and watermelon and then add some ice cubes.

-This is all mixed together in a food processor that is powerful enough to crush the ice cubes up as well.
+This is all mixed in a food processor that is powerful enough to crush the ice cubes up as well.

-5. Avoid the fancy sounding flavors.
+5. Avoid the fancy sounding flavors

-Basically, if the protein shake ingredient sounds like something that belongs on a cocktail menu at a beach bar, then chances are that it’s just some dodgy artificial ingredients that make the protein shake incredibly sweet.
+If the protein shake ingredient sounds like something that belongs on a cocktail menu at a beach bar, then chances are that it’s just some dodgy artificial ingredients that make the protein shake incredibly sweet.

 Alternatively, just stick with unflavored protein powder and use the above ideas to make it taste nice.

-6. Mix unflavored protein with cocoa powder.
+6. Mix unflavored protein with cocoa powder

-If you get a really good quality cocoa powder, then the strong flavor means that you only need a very small amount to create really nice tasty protein shakes.
+If you get a really good quality cocoa powder, then the strong flavor means that you only need a very small amount to create nice tasty protein shakes.

-7. Try adding more water or milk.
+7. Try adding more water or almond milk

 One problem I have often found is that the instructions say to mix a scoop of protein powders with 8 ounces of water.